isaac-kami/ParaviewFenicsOciCloud/README.md

 <br></br>
 How to deploy:

-<i> Before deploying, make sure:
+ Before deploying:
-- you check the variables.tf and provide the necessary information (such as tenancy OCID, etc)
+- provide the necessary information for variables.tf (such as tenancy OCID, etc)
-- if needed, change the public ssh keys path for instances; is setup as:  </i>
+- if needed, change the public ssh keys path for instances; is setup as:
 ```
   metadata = {
         ssh_authorized_keys = file("/root/.ssh/id_rsa.pub")
     }
 ```

 - for finding the bucket namespace, run command
 ```
 root@deploymentmachine:/home# oci os ns get